How to protect yourself in case they do.

 My recommendation:

 - Every so often, make a copy of your backups somewhere else.
-Copy them to some device which is then disconnected.
-It could be another external drive or even another machine on your network.
+Copy them to a device that is then disconnected.
+It could be another external drive or even another computer on your network.
 One approach is to have two backup drives but only connect one at a time, and swap them periodically.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.